 Compared to alternatives like Zoho and Salesforce, Bitrix24 offers an integrated approach that’s particularly appealing for non-technical users or teams looking for an efficient, user-friendly experience.

-Unlike other free CRMs, Bitrix24’s latest updates, such as task automation with sequential assignments and enhanced BI tools for visualizing key data on deals and leads, bring capabilities often found only in paid plans of competitors.
+Unlike other free CRMs, Bitrix24’s features, such as task automation with sequential assignments and enhanced BI tools for visualizing key data on deals and leads, bring capabilities often found only in paid plans of competitors.
 For small businesses or teams that prioritize cost-effective solutions with robust capabilities, Bitrix24’s free plan provides advanced functionality and flexibility unmatched by most

 Drawbacks include a lag in customer support responsiveness and scalability for some advanced business needs.